 - Past behavior is the best predictor of future behavior.
 I’ve found that if a first or second appointment has a late notice cancellation, more will follow.
 Therefore, newer clients get less leeway than more established ones.
 If they understand and pay the cancellation fee, that tells me they want to do business with ME, not just get a massage.
 It also prevents future occurrences.

 There are so many possibilities when it comes to business relationships and the personal circumstances of our clients.
 What might be perceived as being unable to stand up for ourselves is often a case of meeting clients where they are.
 The better I’ve done that, the more the practice I love has grown and the deeper my client relationships have become!

 Do you enforce your cancellation policy consistently?
 If not, why?
 If you don’t see a comment box below, please click the Leave a comment link to share.
 Thank you!

 Booked and Busy subscribers have exclusive access to the Booked and Busy Bonus Room on Facebook.
-This free group provides resources (including a seasonal tax prep checklist and helpful links) for getting more clients so you can make more money while helping more people!
+This free group provides checklists, templates, guides and videos to get and keep more clients so you can make more money while helping more people!